MicrosoftDocs/mixed-reality/mixed-reality-docs/implementing-3d-app-launchers.md

 # 3D deep links (secondaryTiles)

+> [!NOTE]
+> This feature was added as part of the 2017 Fall Creators Update (RS3) for immersive headsets and will be supported by HoloLens with the upcoming RS4 update (you can test it early by installing the [HoloLens RS4 Preview](hololens-rs4-preview.md).
+Make sure your application is targeting a version of the Windows SDK greater than or equal to 10.0.16299 on immersive Headsets and 10.0.17125 on HoloLens.
+You can find the latest Windows SDK [here](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk).

+>[!IMPORTANT]
+>3D deep links (secondaryTiles) only work with 2D UWP apps.
+You can, however, create a [3D app launcher](implementing-3d-app-launchers.md) to launch an exclusive app from the Windows Mixed Reality home.

 Your 2D applications can be enhanced for Windows Mixed Reality by adding the ability to place 3D models from your app into the [Windows Mixed Reality home](navigating-the-windows-mixed-reality-home.md) as deep links to content within your 2D app, just like [2D secondary tiles](https://docs.microsoft.com/en-us/windows/uwp/controls-and-patterns/tiles-and-notifications-secondary-tiles) on the Windows Start menu.
 For example, you can create 360° photospheres that link directly into a 360° photo viewer app, or let users place 3D content from a collection of assets that opens a details page about the author.
 These are just a couple ways to expand the functionality of your 2D application with 3D content.

-**Note:** 3D deep links are not currently available for use on HoloLens, and only work with 2D apps on immersive headsets.
-You can, however, create a [3D app launcher](implementing-3d-app-launchers.md) to launch an exclusive app from the Windows Mixed Reality home.

 ## Creating a 3D “secondaryTile”
-> [!NOTE]
-> This feature was added as part of the 2017 Fall Creators Update (RS3).
-Make sure your application is targeting a version of the Windows SDK greater than or equal to 10.0.16299.91 which can be downloaded [here](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk)

 You can place 3D content from your application using “secondaryTiles” by defining a mixed reality model at creation time.
 Mixed reality models are created by referencing a 3D asset in your app package and optionally defining a bounding box. **Note:** creating “secondaryTiles” from within an exclusive view is not currently supported.